Snowflake-Labs/schemachange/README.md

 _**DEPRECATION NOTICE**: The `SNOWSQL_PWD` environment variable is deprecated but currently still supported.
 Support for it will be removed in a later version of schemachange.
 Please use `SNOWFLAKE_PASSWORD` instead._

 #### Private Key Authentication
 The Snowflake user encrypted private key for `SNOWFLAKE_USER` is required to be in a file with the file path set in the environment variable `SNOWFLAKE_PRIVATE_KEY_PATH`.
 Additionally, the password for the encrypted private key file is required to be set in the environment variable `SNOWFLAKE_PRIVATE_KEY_PASSPHRASE`.
-These two environment variables must be set prior to calling the script. schemachange will fail if the `SNOWFLAKE_PRIVATE_KEY_PATH` and `SNOWFLAKE_PRIVATE_KEY_PASSPHRASE` environment variables are not set.
+If the variable is not set, schemachange will assume the private key is not encrypted.
+These two environment variables must be set prior to calling the script.
+Schemachange will fail if the `SNOWFLAKE_PRIVATE_KEY_PATH` is not set.

 ### Script Parameters